Entanglement generation in a quantum network with finite quantum memory lifetime: Generation of the elementary quantum link

-Knowing the time spent on a single attempt $4L/v$ and an average number of attempts till successful entanglement generation, one can calculate how much time on average it takes for one successful entanglement generation.
+Knowing the timestamp and an average number of attempts until successful entanglement generation, one can calculate how much time it takes for one successful entanglement generation.
 Furthermore, entanglement can exist only for a limited time $\tau_{\mathrm{mem}}$, called memory lifetime.
-If the entanglement degrades too much before the photon reaches BSM, it would be impossible to establish a quantum link between the two nodes.
-In SeQUeNCe, $\tau_{\mathrm{mem}}$ is a fixed parameter counting lifetime of an entanglement since its inception when a qubit had successfully entangled with the photon.
+If the entanglement degrades too fast before the photon reaches BSM, it would be impossible to establish a quantum link between the two nodes.
+In SeQUeNCe, memory lifetime is a fixed parameter counting lifetime of an entanglement since its inception when a qubit had successfully entangled with the photon.
 Once two photons with different scheduled expiration timestamps $t_{1}$ and $t_{2}$ are successfully measured by BSM, the lifetime for the generated entanglement between the two qubits is equal to $\min\{t_{1},\,t_{2}\}$.
-Defining the entanglement generation rate $\mathcal{R}$ as reversed average time spent on the generation of entanglement, one can write the following:
+Defining the entanglement generation rate $\mathcal{R}$ as reversed average time spent on the generation of entanglement, one can write the following expression:

-We assume that the repetition rate for the quantum state preparation is higher than $v/L$.
-The former would determine the entanglement generation rate in the $L\rightarrow 0$ limit.
+where the top line is given by the effective attempt frequency $v/4L$ times $P_1$ in Eq.(\ref{eq:P-bsm-L}).
+We assume that the repetition rate for the quantum state preparation is higher than $v/L$ and it is not a limiting factor in determining entanglement generation rate, which is not the case in the small $L$ limit~\cite{bestrate1,bestrate2}.
+In Fig.~\ref{fig:elementary}b, we find an excellent agreement between the analytical expression in Eq.~(\ref{eq:rate-no-reps}) and numerical simulations.